Audio Upgrade Guide, Part 7: Separation Anxiety

 Let’s bring it back to Earth – after going over all that is good with a passive component speaker system, there has to be some bad stuff too, right?
 Of course, there is.
 First of all, passive crossovers are just filters – so they reduce the final output (loudness) of your music.
 The easiest way to explain this is by looking at what those useless colored overlays/films (the stuff people put on their white fog lamps to make them amber) actually do – take a look at this:

-Starting with white light, amplifying it, then using a colored film afterward is such a waste of power and energy.
+Starting with white light, amplifying it, and then using a colored film afterward is such a waste of power and energy.
 Your colored film is not changing all of the white light output to amber, it’s just removing all of the other light that isn’t amber.
 Removing light means less light output – and the same happens with passive crossovers.
 The same idea presented in the fog lamp example above can be used in car audio when talking about passive crossovers:

 Not Much of a Choice to Tune

 Second, you are probably going to be stuck with preset crossover points and tweeter attenuation levels that the manufacturer gives you when you buy a passive component set.
 Most passive crossovers have one set frequency where it splits the audio signal; some higher-end component systems might give you the ability to move a jumper to change to some other preset crossover frequency, but still – what they give you is only what you get.
-Again, because the manufacturer does not know ahead of time what vehicle you have, they in turn will choose an all-around “general” crossover frequency point that is adequate for the speakers, but not necessarily ideal for certain vehicles.
+Again, because the manufacturer does not know ahead of time what vehicle you have, they, in turn, will choose an all-around “general” crossover frequency point that is adequate for the speakers, but not necessarily ideal for certain vehicles.

 Likewise, in most passive component systems there is no precise way for you to control how loud each driver plays music relative to the speaker location.
 You might have noticed that some mid-level and higher passive crossovers (like the Pioneer crossover shown above) have a “Tweeter Level” switch.
 This switch will reduce the output of the tweeter relative to the midrange to give you some small control, but not much because the attenuation is also at preset levels.
 (Fun Fact: if you have a passive crossover that claims to give you “+3db/0-db/-3db” tweeter level settings…they are lying!
 Because passive crossovers do not increase a speaker’s output (that’s what an amplifier does), that “+3db” setting printed on the passive crossover is actually 0db, the “0” is actually -3db, and the “-3db” is actually -6db!)